 COMPLAINTS AND GRIEVANCES

-41. Upon any alleged breach of the role and duties of pupils set out in this policy, the following procedure will apply:
+49. Upon any alleged breach of the role and duties of pupils set out in this policy, breaches of Chambers’ other policies, breaches of the written agreement for pupillage and/or BSB disiplinary findings the following procedure will apply:

-41.d.ii.
-Refer the matter to a Chambers Meeting.
+ii.
+Refer the matter to the Executive Board

 APPLICATIONS FOR TENANCY